 Only sellers who have been approved by Amazon are allowed to sell products in restricted categories.
 Whatever you do, don't try to sell something without first obtaining approval.
-That will end your Amazon FBA career very quickly if you!
+That will end your Amazon FBA or FBM career very quickly if you!

 Why Does Amazon Restrict Certain Categories?